ijayzo/grafana/README.md

 @ Local Machine

-Please follow instructions in the "Terraform instances" README (https://github.com/ijayzo/terraformInstances/) if you want to create the instance with terraform and aws cli using my repos; the only difference should be the security.tf file.
+Please follow instructions in the "Terraform instances" README (https://github.com/ijayzo/terraformInstances/) if you want to create the instance with terraform and aws cli; the only difference from my repo should be the security.tf file.
 Otherwise, the process is to create an aws instance (bigger than t2.micro).
-After the ec2 instance is created, make sure to copy in all the files that are not terraform files into the ec2 machine (service files, and scripts).
+After the ec2 instance is created, make sure to copy all the files that are not terraform files into the ec2 machine (service files, and scripts).

 ---